Defintion of MySQL SUBSTRING_INDEX()

 Where,

-- String: string is the given string or the source string from which a substring is to be extracted or changes needs to be done.
+- String: string is the given string or the source string from which a substring is to be extracted or changes need to be done.
 The source string should be written in quotes (‘’).

-- Delimiter: Delimiter a string that acts as a separator.
+- Delimiter: Delimiter is a string that acts as a separator.
 The substring function searches for a case-sensitive match.
 The delimiter should also be written in quotes(‘’).
 The delimiter can be a single character or a group of characters.

 - N: N is an integer that states the number of occurrences of the delimiter.
 The integer N can be negative or positive.
 If n is positive, the function outputs every character of string from the left of the string till N number of occurrences of the delimiter.
-If N is negative, the function outputs every character of string from right till N number of occurrences of the delimiter.
+If N is negative, the function outputs every character of the string from right till N number of occurrences of the delimiter.

 Examples of MySQL SUBSTRING_INDEX()